dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 What do I need to run Docker?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Docker generally recommends that people `install it via Docker Desktop <https://docs.docker.com/desktop/#download-and-install>`__.
-Linux users can also `install the Docker Engine from binaries <https://docs.docker.com/engine/install/binaries/>`__, but this is generally not recommended as it is a little harder to install than Docker Desktop and does not automatically receive updates.
+Docker Desktop includes the command line Docker Engine program that we will be using in this tutorial, plus a GUI to make adjustment of certain settings a little easier.
+You could instead `install the Docker Engine from binaries <https://docs.docker.com/engine/install/binaries/>`__, but this is generally not recommended as it is a little harder to install than Docker Desktop and does not automatically receive updates.
 In either case, to install a modern version of Docker, you will need a 64 bit system.
 Generally speaking you will also need root permissions on whatever system you are running on.

-Users of HPC (high performance compute) systems often do not have root permissions.
-Additionally, many HPCs do not allow Docker to be used on them at all for security reasons.
-We can't go over all of the alternatives here, but we recommend checking out `Singularity <https://sylabs.io/guides/2.6/user-guide/singularity_and_docker.html>`__ and `Shifter <https://github.com/NERSC/shifter>`__, both of which are designed for running Docker images without using the Docker Engine program.
+Users of HPC (high performance compute) systems may not be able to run Docker Engine directly, depending on your sysadmin's policies and the details of your HPC's scheduling system.
+We can't go over all of possible HPC setups here, but we recommend checking out `Singularity <https://sylabs.io/guides/2.6/user-guide/singularity_and_docker.html>`__ and `Shifter <https://github.com/NERSC/shifter>`__, both of which are designed for running Docker images without using the Docker Engine program.
+If your HPC does not support Docker Engine, there is a strong chance it is already set up with an alternative.

+For the sake of simplicity, this tutorial will assume you are running Docker Engine on a non-HPC Unix-like system.

 Tutorial: Making a Dockerfile for the BAMstats tool
 ---------------------------------------------------